-Grant for the creation of a filmed ballet with original music "Dorian Gray" by filmmaker and dancer Felicity Childs Smith, February 2017.
+Grant for the creation of a filmed ballet with original music by composer Joseph Irvin --Dorian Gray by filmmaker and dancer/choreographer Felicity Childs Smith, February 2017.

 The Elfi Dassanowsky Prize / Elfi-Dassanowsky-Preis, an internationally juried 1,000 Euro award for women filmmakers in competition at the VIS: Vienna Independent Shorts Film Festival premiered at the 7th annual festival in Vienna, Austria June 2, 2010.
 It was presented to Inger Lise Hansen for Parallax (Norway 2009).

 8th VIS Festival 2011: the prize to Annick Blanc for Au milieu de nulle part ailleurs (Nowhere Elsewhere) (Canada 2010).

 9th VIS Festival 2012: the prize to Ruth Lingford for Little Deaths (UK/USA 2011).